labsyspharm/scimap/docs/pl/sm.pl.stacked_barplot.md

 **Returns**

 Stacked bar plot.
-If return_data is set to `True` also returns a dataframe of the data used for the plot.
+If return_data is set to `True`, the function also returns a dataframe of the data used for the plotting.

 **Example**